Shannon Couey

 Marissa A. Zerangue

 Marissa A. Zerangue is a Ph.D. student at the University of North Texas.
 Her scholarly interests meet at the intersections of gender, race, and crime in American literature.
 Marissa received her M.A. from the University of Louisiana at Lafayette in 2019, and her thesis explored domestic noir in contemporary fiction, focusing specifically on the work of Gillian Flynn.
 Her dissertation will examine true crime and crime noir across various media, including fiction, film, graphic narrative, podcasts, and other emerging genres.
-In her spare time, Marissa enjoys reading, taking care of her house plants, and watching tv with her spouse.
+Marissa enjoys reading, taking care of her house plants, and watching TV in her spare time.